asr1/digital-garden/src/site/notes/The Thought Garden.md

 2. Saved time should be spent doing enjoyable things.
 Everyone should be working less.
 3. We have to look out for one another where we can.

+## Deep Dive

+I'm a public speaker and a writer.
+I write fiction and roleplaying games.
+By profession, I'm a software engineer and productivity enthusiast.
+I make tools that make other peoples' lives easier.

+### Being wrong
+There's no shame in asking for help or admitting you don't know things.
+We're all born knowing nothing, and there's only one way to learn.

+I too was born knowing nothing, and have all sorts of wrong and half-thought ideas.
+I keep some of them here, and prune them as I go.

+### Tone
+I try to practice [[Reading and Writing/Nonviolent Communication\|Nonviolent Communication]] and avoid editorializing.
+This means instead of saying "SEA-TAC is a bad airport", I will say something like "the last three times I've been to SEA-TAC, I've had to wait more than 90 minutes in the line for security.
+This does not my needs for autonomy."

+### Talks
+I've given talks on the following topics:
+- The importance of storytelling
+	- We connect with stories and remember experiences
+- Working in large codebases
+- Designing inclusive software through exclusivity
+	- Make fewer assumptions, and restrict users only by technical limitations

 </div></div>